Lake Chapala, Mexico

 When we asked expats and global nomads about their social experiences in Lake Chapala, they replied:

 "Expats, retirees and digital nomads living in Lake Chapala typically have an active social life.
 There are many opportunities to meet people and make friends, such as joining local clubs and organizations, attending community events, and participating in activities like golf, tennis, and yoga.
 Expats often find that the local Mexican culture is very welcoming and friendly, and they quickly become part of the community.
-Additionally, there are many expat-run businesses and organizations that offer social activities and events, such as potlucks, movie nights, and language classes," said one expat living in Lake Chapala.
+Additionally, there are many expat-run businesses and organizations that offer social activities and events, such as potlucks, movie nights, and language classes," mentioned an expat living in Lake Chapala.

 What advice to expats in Lake Chapala have about housing?

 "Expats in Lake Chapala usually suggest that new renters or buyers tour multiple properties to get an idea of what is available.
 It can be helpful to work with an experienced local real estate agent who knows the region and can help you find something that fits your budget and lifestyle.
 Don't forget to read the rental/lease agreement thoroughly and be sure to ask about restrictions such as parking, pet policy, and noise levels.
 It is also recommended to check every utility bill before signing a rental agreement to ensure that services are included.
-Additionally, location is very important in Lake Chapala; try to find something close to shops, restaurants, and professional services," said one expat living in Lake Chapala.
+Additionally, location is very important in Lake Chapala; try to find something close to shops, restaurants, and professional services," remarked one expat living in Lake Chapala.

 What are medical services in Lake Chapala like?